High-Performance Generation of Constrained Inputs: Background

 \subsubsection{Compiler Optimizations}

+\else We refer those unfamiliar with Rust to the Rust Book~\cite{rustbook}, as code snippets provided in the paper may require greater knowledge of the language than what could be provided in a brief background. \fi

-We extensively use the previous two features of Rust to achieve extreme optimizations while retaining the ability to be very expressive in the code we develop.
+We carefully orient our design around the optimizations of Rust to achieve extreme performance while retaining the ability to be very expressive in the code we develop.
 The most critical of the optimizations made available to us is \emph{monomorphization}~\cite{monomorphization}.
-In many programming languages which afford generics, generic definitions are concretized once and may be interacted with using different types.
+In many programming languages that support generics, generic definitions are concretized once and may be interacted with using different types.
 When these types are used within the generic definition, access is first dynamically resolved (e.g., via virtual pointer table lookup~\cite{dispatcher}) before being utilized.
-In Rust, generics undergo monomorphization wherein each statically reachable variant of that definition has its own concrete implementation.
+In Rust, generics undergo monomorphization, wherein each statically reachable variant of that definition has its own concrete implementation.
 This allows the compiler to optimize aggressively and simplify code according to the individual functionality present in these concrete forms (\emph{instantiations}) of the generic definitions.

 Other optimizations also severely affect the performance of our input generation routines, but we observe this in this paper primarily in tandem with monomorphization.
-Bounds inference and other classical program analysis strategies common to Rust can identify where checks are not needed and simply remove them, and similarly allows for the merging of operations with compile-time inferrable effects.
+Bounds inference and other classical program analysis strategies common to Rust can identify where checks are not needed and simply remove them, and similarly allow for the merging of operations with compile-time inferrable effects.
 Rust employs many such optimizations, but can only do so when there is sufficient context in the source code to apply them.
 Our design below attempts to maximize optimizability by encoding as much information as possible into each generic function, allowing the compiler to infer optimizations from the structure of the grammar itself.